SiggiGue/sigfeat/README.md

   ![](./docs/diagram.png)

-- sigfeat minimizes computational cost by reducing redundancy of interim computation results.
+- sigfeat minimizes computational cost by avoiding repeated computation of (interim) results.
+(For instance if many features depend on a result of another feature, this feature result is only computed once.
+Simple example: all Spectral features use one FFT output.)
 - sigfeat has a low memory footprint due to generators (except your own defined features blow up memory...).

+See the examples folder and the feature subpackage to check the intended usage of the library.

+Some parts of the library are inspired by [luigi](https://github.com/spotify/luigi).

 ##Structure